March Madness Odds

 BetMGM Sportsbook

-The self-proclaimed king of sportsbooks, BetMGM Sportsbook’s generous boosts and bonuses can be paired with March Madness odds for tons of added value.
-Look for a competitive college basketball offering from BetMGM that includes props, game odds, and futures, and try to find applicable boosts from its menu of promos.
+The self-proclaimed king of sportsbooks, BetMGM Sportsbook’s generous boosts, and bonuses can be paired with March Madness odds for tons of added value.
+Look for a competitive college basketball offering from BetMGM that includes props, game odds, and futures, and try to find applicable boosts from its promos menu.

 FanDuel Sportsbook

-FanDuel Sportsbook has more than its share of March Madness odds available as well.
+FanDuel Sportsbook also has more than its share of March Madness odds available.
 It didn’t become the national market leader by chance.
 The app looks great, has a robust selection of markets, and always offers a wide selection of March Madness bets, including early futures odds.
 Look for one of the best same-game parlay menus involving any NCAA tournament game.

 Here is how the FanDuel website looked ahead of March Madness this past season.

-Bettors located within the following states will be able to place a legal sports wager on March Madness games:
+Bettors located within the following states will be able to place a legal sports wager on March Madness odds and games:

 StateOnline Sports Betting?Retail Sports Betting?